arhankundu99/System-Design/Database/Database Fundamentals/Section 8_ Concurrency Control/README.md

 ![serializable_mvcc_transaction2](images/serializable_mvcc_transaction2.png)

-Here we get a serialization error because there would be a conflict while merging in this case.
+Here we get a serialization error because there would be a serialization error while merging in this case.

 NOTE: When a transaction fails, In postgres, it is the responsibility of the application layer to take the decision of retrying.
 There is no retrying in the dbms.

+I also tried the below cases:
+1. Two parallel transactions, modifying different rows using primary keys => Transactions were successful.
+2. Two parallel transactions, modifying two different rows based on other fields (not primary keys) => One transaction failed due to serialization error.
+3. Two parallel transactions, modifying same row => One transaction failed due to concurrent update.

 ## Solving the double booking problem
 Now lets say we are building a ticket booking application and no two users can book the same seat.
 So we have to avoid multiple transactions booking the same seat.